Dover Amendment

 Considered by many to be overly broad, the exemption granted by the Dover Amendment has been narrowed somewhat by recent [provide dates] court decisions.
-While a corporation must merely be nonprofit and legally able to engage in educational activities to be considered a "nonprofit educational corporation," the actual use of a particular facility must have education as the “primary or dominant purpose" to qualify for Dover protection.
-See Whitinsville Retirement Society, Inc. v.
-Northbridge, 394 Mass.
-757, 760 (1985).
+While a corporation must merely be nonprofit and legally able to engage in educational activities to be considered a "nonprofit educational corporation", the actual use of a particular facility must have education as the “primary or dominant purpose" to qualify for Dover protection.

 Exemptions

-It is unclear if the city of Boston is exempt from the Dover Amendment.
+It is unclear whether the city of Boston is exempt from the Dover Amendment.
 The Boston Globe has referred to an exemption for the city on occasion.
-The Massachusetts General Assembly approved exemptions for the City of Cambridge (Acts of 1979, Chap.
+The Massachusetts General Court approved exemptions for the City of Cambridge (Acts of 1979, Chap.
 565 and Acts of 1980, Chap.
 387) allowing it to regulate educational and religious uses of property, which Cambridge then incorporated into its zoning laws.